lkesteloot/unsong/unsong.md

 “What?” asked Robin.

 “I tried,” said the Comet King.
 “Many times.
 Under Lake Baikal.
 Uriel had to stop me.
 Said if I did it any more I’d probably destroy the world.
 There were more gates than we thought.
-Some of them are…seem impregnable.”
+Some of them are... seem impregnable.”

 “So how are you going to destroy Hell, then?” asked Robin.